ViCCo-Group/thingsvision/README.md

 ## Environment Setup

-Make sure you have the latest Python version (>= 3.7) and [install PyTorch 1.7.1](https://pytorch.org/get-started/locally/).
+Make sure you have Python 3.7 or 3.8 installed (no tests for 3.9 yet) and [install PyTorch 1.7.1](https://pytorch.org/get-started/locally/).
 Note that [PyTorch 1.7.1](https://pytorch.org/) requires CUDA 10.2 or above, if you want to extract network activations on a GPU.
 However, the code runs already pretty fast on a strong CPU (Intel i7 or i9).
 Run the following `pip` command in your terminal.

 ``` bash
 $ pip install thingsvision